-Valuation date Actuarially determined contribution amount is determined as of December 31, with appropriate interest to the middle of the year.
-Methods and assumptions used to establish "actuarially determined contribution" rates: Actuarial cost method Entry Age Actuarial cost method Amortization method 25-year closed, level percentage of payroll amortization Asset valuation method 5-year smoothed market Actuarial assumptions: Investment rate of return 7.50%, net of investment expense Projected salary increases Service-based ranging from 15% to 2.75% Mortality Post-retirement mortality rates were based on the RP-2000 Combined Healthy Mortality Tables set forward 1 year for females with generational projection from 2003 using scale AA for mortality improvements.
+Notes to EXHIBIT 3 Valuation date Actuarially determined contribution amount is determined as of December 31, with appropriate interest to the middle of the year.
+Methods and assumptions used to establish "actuarially determined contribution" for the fiscal year ended December 31, 2018: Actuarial cost method Entry Age Actuarial cost method Amortization method 25-year closed, level percentage of payroll amortization Asset valuation method 5-year smoothed market Actuarial assumptions: Investment rate of return 7.50%, net of investment expense Projected salary increases Service-based ranging from 15% to 2.75% Mortality Post-retirement mortality rates were based on the RP-2000 Combined Healthy Mortality Tables set forward 1 year for females with generational projection from 2003 using scale AA for mortality improvements.
 Pre-retirement mortality rates are the same as post-retirement rates.
-Cost of living adjustments 3% of original benefit for employees who first became a participant before January 1, 2011; the lesser of 3% and 1/2 of CPI of original benefit for employees who first became a participant on or after January 1, 2011; beneficiary COLAs are 3% compounded.
+Cost of living adjustments 3% of original benefit for employees who first became a participant before January 1, 2011; the lesser of 3% and 1/2 of CPI of original benefit for employees and beneficiaries of employees who first became a participant on or after January 1, 2011; 3% compounded for beneficiaries of employees who first became a participant by January 1, 2011.
 Other assumptions: Same as those used in the December 31, 2017, actuarial funding valuations.

-5750017v3/13806.005
+5852849v5/13806.005